ph-wheels/Boonton-92BD/README.md

 On this connector we also need to make one additional connection being a jumper wire to provide 5 Vdc to the auto ranging connector j103.

+The current design consist of two part being: the autoranging circuit and the SSR control circuit which are both controlled by the MCU for which I used the ESP32 (and Yes both BT & WiFi are being turned off) and the MCU choice was based on previous projects and it large amount of IO pins.

+As the 92 series RF meter is using negative control voltage (upto -15 Vdc) and the MCU it's pins are only 3.3 Vdc tolerant we are using 9 optocouplers (8 for the range selection and 1 for auto range mode) to overcome this difference in control voltages.
+All what needed is to measure the analog voltage which needs to be reduced to less than 3 Vdc which is done with a small divider resistor network.

+The chopper part takes the original chopper tube connector being plugged directly onto the pcb and its voltage level being reduced to less than 3.3Vdc as input to the MCU.
+The MCU will adjust the signal output to the SSR slightly as obtain a contact timing which is simular to the chopper tube and to assure is has an break before make SPDT contact behaviour.
+Driving the opto input side of  the SSR is easy and only requires a single resistor to limit the opto couple led current.

 More to follow ......